shop3/polaris-strapi/README.md

 # Shop3 Polaris Strapi

-Polaris components that integrate with a Strapi application.
+Collection of Polaris components ready to use with Strapi in Shopify applications.

 ## Installation